agile-lab-dev/darwin/CONTRIBUTING.md

 ### Github issues

-- Find the existing githib issue that the change pertains to.
+- Find the existing Github issue that the change pertains to.
 - Do not create a new issue if creating a change to address an existing issue in Github; add to the existing discussion and work instead.
-- To avoid conflicts, assign the github issue to yourself if you plan to work on it.
+- To avoid conflicts, assign the Github issue to yourself if you plan to work on it.
 - Look for existing pull requests that are linked to the issue, to understand if someone is already working on it.
 - If required, create a new issue (below shows some critical fields to fill-in):
   - Provide a descriptive Title.
 "Update web UI" or "Problem in scheduler" is not sufficient.
 "Support NiFi SchemaRegistry interface and add meta-connector" is good.